Chiark-Collective/covertreex/PARALLEL_COMPRESSED_PLAN.md

 2. Add regression coverage for the NumPy backend (config defaults, persistence updates) and ensure the test suite exercises both NumPy-only and NumPy+Numba paths.
 3. Extend the runtime breakdown CLI to emit warm-up vs steady-state metrics directly (CSV artefact) so we can track improvements as we iterate on the adjacency builder.

+###### Implementation plan — 2025-11-06

+- **Scope segmentation & caps** — Implement real segmentation once the sparse traversal kernel lands.
+Reuse `_chunk_ranges_from_indptr` inside `build_conflict_graph_numba_dense` so `chunk_target` produces filtered CSR shards rather than a no-op.
+Feed per-segment radii into the filter and accumulate telemetry for chunk hits, capped memberships, and backpressure bytes; surface them via `ConflictGraphTimings` and the `batch_insert` logger.
+On the traversal side, add level- or parent-chain splits in `_collect_residual_scopes_streaming` so we prune memberships before the conflict graph sees 16 k-entry scopes.
+- **Traversal work balancing** — Prototype tile-based pair assembly around `collect_sparse_scopes` and gate it behind `RuntimeConfig.enable_sparse_traversal`.
+The kernel should walk parent chains, emit CSR scopes directly, and schedule tiles keyed by the new chunk ranges so `traversal_pairwise_ms` and `traversal_assemble_ms` fall from the current ~200 ms / ~300 ms hotspots.
+Instrument traversal timings to compare dense versus tiled paths batch-by-batch.
+- **Memory pressure options** — After segmentation is wired, allow residual pairwise caches to downcast to float32 with a tolerance guard (raise if relative error exceeds the configured bound) before entering traversal or the conflict graph.
+Record peak RSS deltas and float32 hit counts in diagnostics so auditors can confirm the ~275 MB spikes shrink.
+Explore hard scope member caps that fall back to queued work when chunks still exceed the guardrails.
+- **Telemetry export helper** — Standardise on the refreshed `benchmarks.runtime_breakdown --csv-output` artefacts and add a lightweight script/CLI to stitch per-run logs into a schema auditors can diff.
+Include the new scope-chunk, float32 fallback, and traversal tile counters so side-by-side comparisons no longer require manual parsing.
+- Default runtime now leaves chunked traversal disabled (`scope_chunk_target=0`).
+Chunking must be enabled explicitly via `COVERTREEX_SCOPE_CHUNK_TARGET>0`, ensuring dense traversal remains the reference behaviour until the tile path is optimised.

+###### Sparse traversal log analysis — 2025-11-06

+- Baseline dense scopes (`scope_chunk_target=0`) on the 8 192×1 024×k=16 benchmark recorded a first dominated batch with `traversal_semisort_ms≈157.6 ms`, `traversal_pairwise_ms≈4.0 ms`, and `conflict_adj_scatter_ms≈0.73 ms` (build steady-state ≈0.76 s, `dense_run.csv`).
+Later dominated batches settle near 12–20 ms of semisort work with conflict scatter under 1 ms.
+- Enabling chunked traversal (`scope_chunk_target=8 192`) removes semisort entirely but pushes work into the tiled path: dominated batches show `traversal_ms≈20–87 ms` with `conflict_adj_scatter_ms` jumping to 5.7–1.9 ms. Build steady-state inflates to ≈1.44 s (`chunked_run.csv`).
+Tile telemetry (`tile_seconds`, `scope_chunk_segments`) confirms segmentation is active, but conflict scatter needs additional pruning before the chunked mode is competitive.

 ###### Follow-up — 2025-11-05 afternoon

 - Regression coverage now enforces the NumPy backend path (`tests/test_config.py`, `tests/test_persistence.py`) and keeps the benchmark smoke tests working against both sequential and GPBoost baselines.